privacy-scaling-explorations/sonobe/README.md

 The folding scheme and decider used can be swapped respectively with a few lines of code (eg. switching from a Decider that uses two Spartan proofs over a cycle of curves, to a Decider that uses a single Groth16 proof over the BN254 to be verified in an Ethereum smart contract).

-For more details, check out [Sonobe docs](https://privacy-scaling-explorations.github.io/sonobe-docs/) for more details on usage and design.
+For more details about usage and design, you can read Sonobe's [docs](https://privacy-scaling-explorations.github.io/sonobe-docs/).

 Complete examples can be found at [folding-schemes/examples](https://github.com/privacy-scaling-explorations/sonobe/tree/main/folding-schemes/examples)

 ## License

 https://github.com/privacy-scaling-explorations/sonobe/blob/main/LICENSE

 ## Acknowledgments